Andronovss/asciidocTablePrettify/README.md

 # asciidocTablePrettify

-This repository contains a script that visually formats simple tables in asciidoc files into a more readable format.
+This repository contains a script that visually formats simple tables in Asciidoc files into a more readable format.

 The script allows you to render tables of the following type: